nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 It can be updated by sending a Verifiable Presentation to it.
 All presentations on the list MUST conform to the Presentation Definition associated with the list (see Use Case List Definition).

-Presentations MUST be encoded in JWT format as JSON string.
+Presentations MUST be encoded in JWT format as string.

 ### 3.2 Registering on the list